-Stroll around the obligatory Raffles Hotel built in 1887 and pristinely maintained.
+Stroll around the obligatory Raffles Hotel built in 1887 and still pristinely maintained.
 Peer in the expensive opulent boutique windows for a peek at what the rich and famous can afford.

-This famous hotel itself is a wonderful building to wander through, well-worth the visit, and is also free to enter.
+This famous hotel is a wonderful building to wander through, well-worth the visit, and is also free to enter.

 The DeliFrance in the Raffles City Mall offers good coffee and tasty pastries at reasonable prices, for Singapore.

-Colourful Little India district boasts excellent delicious food at non-Singaporean prices and a more authentic district in which to wander around.
+Colourful Little India district boasts excellent delicious food at non-Singaporean prices and is a more authentic district in which to wander around.